 To make sure the computer hasn’t been affected by the HanJuan EK, performing a full system scan is recommended.
 Several removal steps that apply to information stealing Trojans are also provided.

 Spy Hunter scanner will only detect the threat.
 If you want the threat to be automatically removed, you need to purchase the full version of the anti-malware tool.Find Out More About SpyHunter Anti-Malware Tool / How to Uninstall SpyHunter

 - Guide 1: How to Remove HanJuan Exploit Kit from Windows.

-- Guide 2: Get rid of HanJuan Exploit Kit from Mac OS X.
+- Guide 2: Get rid of HanJuan Exploit Kit on Mac OS X.

-- Guide 3: Remove HanJuan Exploit Kit from Google Chrome.
+- Guide 3: Remove HanJuan Exploit Kit in Google Chrome.